madebygps/signalr-crypto-tickers-workshop/README.md

 ### Starter

-The starter project consists of a Blazor WASM static website that when loaded polls data from an API.
+The starter project consists of a [Blazor WASM](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) static website [deployed on Azure Storage](https://microsoft.github.io/AzureTipsAndTricks/blog/tip221.html).
+The website will make a GET call to [Coin Gecko API](https://www.coingecko.com/en/api) and display its information.

 The data will only update when the website is reloaded/refreshed.

 ### Completed

+The starter project consists of a [Blazor WASM](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) static website [deployed on Azure Storage](https://microsoft.github.io/AzureTipsAndTricks/blog/tip221.html).
+The website will make a GET call to  an API deployed on [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=in-process%2Cfunctionsv2&pivots=programming-language-csharp) and display its information.

-The completed project consists of a Blazor WASM static website that first polls data from an API.
-Subsequent new data is pushed in realtime whenever new data is available in the Cosmos DB collection via Azure Functions and SignalR Service.
+Subsequent new data is pushed in realtime to the static website without reloading, whenever new data is available in the [Cosmos DB](https://azure.microsoft.com/products/cosmos-db/) collection via Azure Functions and [SignalR Service](https://learn.microsoft.com/azure/azure-signalr/signalr-overview).

 ## Steps to go from starter to completed.